Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Wave eigenfunctions

-where $j=1,2,3,4$ labels the resonant frequencies solutions, and $C_{n,m;N}^{\ \ \ \ \ \ \; (j)}$ is a constant to be determined by using some additional boundary condition, as for example, that the wave function should be appropriately normalized in the range between the exterior event horizon and the infinity.
+where $j=1,2,3,4$ labels the resonant frequency solutions in this background, and $C_{mN;s}^{(j)}$ is a constant to be determined by using some additional boundary condition, as for example, that the wave function should be appropriately normalized in the range between the exterior event horizon and infinity.
 This expression is also valid to massive scalar particles in a Kerr spacetime.